Measuring time in a timeless universe: Conclusions and new problems

-In accordance with the original Page–Wootters construction, we have presented a model of a stationary universe.
-Our model consists of a clock and a timer.
-Unlike the original construction, we allow for an interaction between the clock and the timer, which enables the timer to record information about the state of the clock so that the timer measures the time.
-Hence, the theoretical clock in the Page-Wootters construction is physical since it can be measured, just like a real clock.
+We have presented a model of a stationary universe that features a dynamical measurement of a clock following the Page–Wootters construction.
+Our model consists of a clock and a timer, and unlike the original construction, we allow for an interaction between the two, which enables the timer to read the time from the clock.
+This demonstrates that the time of the theoretical clock in the Page-Wootters construction can be accessed.
+Hence, the clock is physical since it can be measured, just like a real clock.

+Crucially, the type of timer-clock interaction we have considered leads to a unitary dynamics, thus preserving the standard dynamical evolution of quantum theory.
+This was not guaranteed since other types of interactions can lead to a non-unitary dynamics \cite{paiva_flow_2022,paiva_non-inertial_2022}, and only specific classes of interactions lead preserve unitarity \cite{rijavec_conditions_2025}.

+Our results are derived for ideal clocks, which are systems with infinite-dimensional Hilbert spaces.
+Such clocks serve as useful approximations to realistic ones, which have finite-dimensional Hilbert spaces \cite{hohn2021trinity}.
+Realistic clocks have been studied extensively (see, for instance, Refs.~\cite{chataignier_relational_2024, hausmann_measurement_2025, woods_autonomous_2019}).
+We expect our results to extend straightforwardly to this setting.
+We shall leave a detailed investigation for future work.

 We also discussed a simple model of clock synchronisation, where one ideal clock synchronises with another through an interaction.
-After this interaction, the clocks remain synchronised and tick in unison indefinitely, and in a limiting case of this model, clocks are naturally synchronised without any interaction.
-However, in the real world, the structure of spacetime causes clocks to lose synchronisation if one starts moving relative to the other.
-The Page–Wootters construction does not account for this, as it does not describe space, yet investigating clock synchronisation and its physical limits would provide insights into the structure of spacetime and its relation to quantum theory.
+After this interaction, the clocks remain synchronised and tick in unison indefinitely, and in a limiting case of this model, the clocks are naturally synchronised without any interaction.

+In the real world, the structure of spacetime causes two sychronised clocks to lose synchronisation if one of them starts moving relative to the other.
+The Page–Wootters construction does not account for this, as it does not describe space, so the clocks cannot move.
+By extending the model to include space, one could investigate the effects that relative motion would have on Page–Wootters clocks and their synchronisation, providing insights into the structure of spacetime and its relation to quantum theory.
 The results of this paper should serve as a stepping stone for such research, which we will leave for future study.